RyanHunter-DV/rsim/doc/ToolRequirements.md

 	- [ ] need to know deeply about the ruby's threads control and process control.
 # message report and logging
 #TODO
+# ip/soc easy integrating
+For embedded projects, to load a design into another design as nested component.
+- [ ] instance command in design node can support instantiate a design as a component.
+	- [ ] component instance type will be :nested or :leaf.
+- [ ]